My doctor says that anything all natural is good for my body and blood sugar. My favorite drink is pineapple juice.

 I've always read that fruit juices are a no but it is always best to check with your doctor or dietician.
 Most fruit juices contain the sugar of several fruits and none of the fiber that you would get from eating the fruit itself.
 If anything, I would think it could raise your blood sugar.
 The sugar content of most juice is the same or worse than soda/pop.

-Happily married, mom of 2 teens and a pre-teen.
+Happily married, mom of 3 teens.
 On a journey to healthy!

 Yes i have always been told to eat the whole fruit.
 Juices, unless you are trying to treat a low, is a no-no.

 I have read in a blog that people with diabetes should limit their pineapple consumption due to its high carbohydrate content and glycemic index.